MithrilJS/mithril.js/docs/hyperscript.md

 #### Avoid statements in view methods

-Javascript statements often require changing the naturally nested structure of an HTML tree, making the code more verbose and harder to understand.
+JavaScript statements often require changing the naturally nested structure of an HTML tree, making the code more verbose and harder to understand.
 Constructing an virtual DOM tree procedurally can also potentially trigger expensive deoptimizations (such as an entire template being recreated from scratch)

 ```javascript
 // AVOID